White Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox are 16-10 in games they were favored on the moneyline (winning 61.5% of those games).
+- The White Sox have been victorious in 11, or 30.6%, of the 36 contests they have been chosen as underdogs in this season.

-- Chicago has gone 9-5 (winning 64.3% of its games) when it has played as moneyline favorites of -145 or shorter.
+- Chicago has a record of 9-21 in games where oddsmakers have it as underdogs of at least +100 on the moneyline.

-- Based on this game's moneyline, the White Sox have an implied win probability of 59.2%.
+- The White Sox have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.

-- Chicago has played in 64 games with an over/under set, and have combined with its opponents to go over the total 30 times (30-30-4).
+- So far this season, Chicago and its opponents have hit the over in 30 of its 65 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!